versatiles-org/versatiles-documentation/basics/compendium.md

 - [ ] [Microsoft Azure CDN](https://azure.microsoft.com/en-us/products/cdn) (75$/TB): not tested yet
 - [ ] [OHV CDN](https://www.ovhcloud.com/en-gb/network/cdn/) (12€/TB, prepaid): not tested yet

-Documentation on the use of NGINX, including setup and configuration for optimal performance, is in development.
+Documentation on the use of NGINX, including setup, configuration and a Docker image is in development.

-## Interface: Public/External Network
+## Interface: Public Network

-This interface represents the network's public-facing aspect, which is responsible for handling incoming and outgoing traffic to the internet.
+HTTP traffic, encrypted with TLS.

 ## Layer: Frontend